novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-78.md

 Now, the company **Jungle**, which Lee Hyun-woo had built up, was receiving foreign investments and business collaboration proposals from overseas companies.

-‘If we control the chaebols and nurture professional managers while definitely reducing the outflow of foreign funds, something really interesting might happen.’
+‘If we manipulate the chaebols and their professional managers while reducing the outflow of foreign funds, something really interesting might happen.’

 Lee Hyun-woo thought this as he loosened his stiff expression again.